dotnet/docs-aspire/docs/database/ef-core-migrations.md

       1. Calls `RunMigrationAsync` to apply any pending migrations.
       1. Calls `SeedDataAsync` to seed the database with initial data.
       1. Stops the worker with `StopApplication`.
-    - `EnsureDatabaseAsync`, `RunMigrationAsync`, and `SeedDataAsync` all encapsulate their database operations using execution strategies to handle transient errors that may occur when interacting with the database.
+    - The `EnsureDatabaseAsync`, `RunMigrationAsync`, and `SeedDataAsync` methods all encapsulate their respective database operations using execution strategies to handle transient errors that may occur when interacting with the database.
 To learn more about execution strategies, see [Connection Resiliency](/ef/core/miscellaneous/connection-resiliency).

 Remaining steps are WIP: